hradec/alexa-youtube/README.md

 ## Skill is now full
 * This skill has become so popular, I am hitting the limits on the free AWS lambda tier, which is 800000 seconds of CPU time per month!
 * Unfortunately this means I am getting charged by Amazon, so I need some way to recoup my costs.
-* So I am now asking for donations through https://www.patreon.com/alexayoutube, or by clicking the **Sponsor** button at the top of this page.
+* So I am (@ndg63276 it is) now asking for donations through https://www.patreon.com/alexayoutube, or by clicking the **Sponsor** button at the top of this page.
 For **$3/month**, I will give you a unique ARN which you can use to run this skill.
 Email me at ndg63276@gmail.com to receive your ARN.
+* **an option for using @ndg63276 AWS lambdas (and increasing his costs), is to deploy it yourself, since anyone can have AWS lambdas, with 800000 seconds of CPU time per month for free.
+Check out the "Deploy yourself section down below".
+Also, if you want to modify the code and help @ndg63276 with the development, you'll need to deploy your own lambda!**

 ## Features
 * Play audio from YouTube videos